What's the timetable?

 How did this all start?

 The company was founded in July 2005.
-But the idea is not new: the
+The idea is not new: the Auckland Chamber

-Auckland Chamber of Commerce unsuccessfully lobbied for tidal power in the 1920's
+of Commerce lobbied unsuccessfully for tidal power in the 1920's.
+Please see Auckland’s

 top